 - When the DevOps engineers delete the claim, the corresponding persistent volume object and the provisioned virtual disk are also deleted.

 - Kubernetes uses storage classes to describe requirements for storage backing the persistent volumes.
 DevOps engineers can include a specific storage class in their persistent volume claim specification to request the type of storage the class describes.

 Persistent Storage Workflow

-The workflow for dynamically provisioning persistent storage in vSphere with Tanzu includes the following sequential actions.
+The workflow for provisioning persistent storage in vSphere with Tanzu generally includes the following sequential actions.

-If you use the Tanzu Kubernetes Grid Service to provision Tanzu Kubernetes clusters, each Tanzu Kubernetes cluster inherits storage classes from the Supervisor Namespace in which the cluster is provisioned.
+If you use the Tanzu Kubernetes Grid Service to provision Tanzu Kubernetes clusters, each Tanzu Kubernetes cluster inherits storage classes from the vSphere Namespace in which the cluster is provisioned.

 Watch this video to learn about the persistent storage in vSphere with Tanzu.

 - Perform lifecycle operations for the VM storage policies.

 Before enabling a Supervisor Cluster and configuring namespaces, create storage policies for persistent storage.
 The storage policies are based on the storage requirements communicated to you by the DevOps engineers.
 See Create Storage Policies for vSphere with Tanzu.Note: Do not delete the storage policy from vCenter Server or a vSphere Namespace when a persistent volume claim with the corresponding storage class is running in the namespace.
 This recommendation also applies to Tanzu Kubernetes clusters.